Fluffy-Bean/image-gallery/README.md

     apt install php-imagick

+#### GD2
+Also install GD2 for image colour extraction, else you may get errors:

+    apt install php-gd

 #### PHP and Nginx
 This project also requires PHP 8.1 and was made with Ubuntu 22.04 LTS and Nginx in mind, so I reccommend running this gallery on such.